ros2/demos/action_tutorials/action_tutorials_cpp/README.md

       std::bind(&FibonacciActionServer::handle_accepted, this, _1));
 ```

-In the `handle_goal` callback, the goal is accepted as long as the order is less than 46, otherwise it is rejected.
+The `handle_goal` callback is called whenever a goal is sent to the action server by an action client.
+In the example code, the goal is accepted as long as the order is less than 46, otherwise it is rejected.
 This is to prevent potential integer overflow:
 ```
 if (goal->order > 46) {
       return rclcpp_action::GoalResponse::REJECT;